 “And you?”

-“The basketball court,” he said quietly.
+“The basketball court,” he said softly.
 “When it’s hot.”

 No one in the room moved.

-Lucas rose and held out one hand to Ava, then one to Liam.
+Lucas rose and held out one hand to Ava and one to Liam.

 “Just stand,” he said.
 “Not for them.
 For yourselves.”